MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/infopath-2003-compatible-object-models.md

 When you press F1 in the Code Editor, the behavior is similar, except that the member on which you invoke F1 Help will be displayed directly, because you are most typically working with members of an interface.
 However, the fact that a member can be implemented from a versioned interface may be confusing the first time you encounter it.
 For example, if you type  `thisXDocument.UI.Alert` and place the cursor on  `Alert` and press F1, a topic titled "UI2.Alert Method" is displayed.
 This is because the **Alert** method is an implementation of a member of the **UI2** interface.

-### Passing Optional Parameters to InfoPath Object Model Members
+### Passing optional parameters to InfoPath object model members

 If an InfoPath 2003-compatible object model member contains an optional parameter, and you do not specify a value for that parameter, you must pass the **Type.Missing** field for that parameter instead.
 Failure to pass the **Type.Missing** field when an actual value is omitted will result in a build error.
 This is true for code written in both Visual C# and Visual Basic.
 For example, the [SelectNodes](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.View.SelectNodes.aspx) method of the [ViewObject](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.ViewObject.aspx) interface includes two optional parameters:  _varEndNode_ and  _varViewContext_.
 A line of code that does not specify actual values for these optional parameters should look like the following examples.